numediart/Attention-EEG/README.md

 - Torch-Geometric 1.6.1 (mandatory only for Graph based model)

+Installation with pip: `pip install -r requirements.txt` Then to install pytorch and pytorch-geometric, follow the installation guide in the corresponding documentation ([pytorch](https://pytorch.org/get-started/locally/) and [pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)).

-Installation with pip: `pip install -r requirements.txt` Import of the environment with conda: `conda env create -f environment.yml`
+Import of the environment with conda: `conda env create -f environment.yml`

 ## Citation